Last Updated on March 8, 2023 by Sam

 Bergen (Days 1 and 2)

-As this is a self drive Norway fjord itinerary, we recommend renting a car from Bergen airport.
+As this is a self drive fjord itinerary in West Norway, we recommend renting a car from Bergen airport.
 Renting a car means that you don’t have to rely on public transport and you have a lot more freedom to enjoy the magnificent scenery on your trip.
 As you will be flying in and out of Bergen it’s easiest to pick up and drop off your rental car there.

 Although Norway can be a relatively expensive country, car rental prices are quite affordable.
 We recommend booking a car in advance through Rentalcars, as they compare prices from a number of operators and you can then pick the best deal to suit the dates of your trip.